microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsOverview.md

 ### When should I use Fluent UI icons?

 It is recommended to use Fluent UI icons for command bars, navigation or status indicators.
 If you need icons to represent Office apps, see the [Office brand icons page](#/styles/web/office-brand-icons) .
-If you are representing files or digital content, see the [file type icons page](#/styles/web/file-type-icons).
+If you are representing files or digital content, see the [file type icons page](#/styles/web/file-type-icons) .
 We also have a subset of the Fluent UI React icons available as open source for you to use in your applications and experiences.
+See the Fluent UI SVG icons below for more information.